Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 <exercise id="7" title="From the notion of distance to the notion of inertia">

 With a distance and a system of masses, we can now focus on the very important concept of inertia.
-By definition, the inertia of our Political parties is obtained by the following calculation:
+By definition, the inertia of our political parties is obtained by the following calculation:

 <center>
 <img src="https://latex.codecogs.com/svg.image?I(N_{I}) = \sum\limits_{i\in I} f_{i\cdot}\times d^2(i,O)," style="margin-top : 0rem; margin-bottom : 0rem"/>